tetratelabs/wazero/RATIONALE.md

 ### Number of globals in a module

 Theoretically, a module can declare globals (including imports) up to 2^32 times.
 However, wazero limits this to  2^27(134,217,728) per module.
-That is because internally we store globals in a slice with pointer types (meaning 8 bytes on 64-bit platforms), and thefore 2^27 globals means that we have 1 GiB size of slice which seems large enough for most applications.
+That is because internally we store globals in a slice with pointer types (meaning 8 bytes on 64-bit platforms), and Therefore 2^27 globals means that we have 1 GiB size of slice which seems large enough for most applications.

 ## JIT engine implementation